jvilleneuve/Typetalkgooglecalendarbot/README.md

 Create a new google apps script and copy the code.
 At the top of each function, setup the nesseccary values.

 First, create a new bot in typetalk and in the code's postToTypetalk function, set your Typetalk URL and your Typetalk token accociated with the topic you want the bot to post to.
-After, set:
+After, in the 3 places, set:
 - calendarId = your google calendar email address.
-- output = your message to be alerted by in typetalk in each function below.
+- output = your message to be alerted by in typetalk

 Next, go to Resources => advanced google services and turn on the Calendar API.